josbeir/cakephp-docs-md/docs/4/en/orm/query-builder.md

 ### Using Connection Roles

-If you have configured [read-and-write-connections](#read-and-write-connections) in your application, you can have a query run on the `read` connection using one of the role
+If you have configured [Read And Write Connections](#read-and-write-connections) in your application, you can have a query run on the `read` connection using one of the role
 methods: